-The cultural relevance appropriate to the school's Welsh setting as laid down by the Curriculum Council for Wales (Cwricwlwm Cymreig).
-We use a whole school approach:
+The cultural relevance appropriate to the school's Welsh setting as laid down by the Curriculum Council for Wales (Cwricwlwm Cymreig). - A whole school approach:

 - a.
-Pupils' bilingual skills will be enhanced, developed and applied across the curriculum; - b.
-Bilingualism and the Cwricwlwm Cymreig will also be experienced by pupils through subject disciplines and events; - c.
-Bilingualism is signposted in Schemes of Learning (where appropriate) and its usage has been tracked in lesson observations as a matter of routine for a number of years;

-- d.
-The school will develop pupils' knowledge and understanding of Welsh history and culture and an appreciation of how Wales has contributed to the economic and technological development of the UK, Europe and the world, as stated in the Curriculum for Wales; - e.
+Pupils' bilingual skills will be enhanced, developed and applied across the curriculum. - b.
+Bilingualism and the Cwricwlwm Cymreig will also be experienced by pupils through subject disciplines and events. - c.
+Bilingualism is signposted in Schemes of Learning (where appropriate) and has featured and its usage tracked in lesson observations as a matter of routine for a number of years. - d.
+The school will develop students' knowledge and understanding of Welsh history and culture and an appreciation of how Wales has contributed to the economic and technological development of the UK, Europe and the world, as stated in the Curriculum for Wales. - e.
 The school will encourage the use of incidental Welsh both in the classroom and beyond.
-Examples include taking the register in Welsh, the use of Welsh in school assemblies and in the recorded message heard when telephoning the school; - f.
-The school will stage an annual Eisteddfod; - g.
-The school will invest in Welsh signage; - h.
-The Welsh Department will develop its links to the Urdd and its programme of visits to cultural and sporting events. - 4.3 Religious Education and RVE Religion, Values and Ethics:
+Examples include taking the register in Welsh, the use of Welsh in school assemblies and in the recorded message heard when telephoning the school - f.
+The school will stage an annual Eisteddfod. - g.
+The school will invest in Welsh Signage. - h.
+The Welsh Department will develop its links to the Urdd and its programme of visits to cultural and sporting events

+4.3 Religious Education and RVE - Religion, Values and Ethics:

-With the Curriculum for Wales being fully adopted in September 2023, we adopted the Pembrokeshire Agreed syllabus for RVE, written by Pembrokeshire County Council in collaboration with the Standing Advisory Council on Religious Education (SACRVE) (2022).
+With the introduction of the Curriculum for Wales in Milford Haven School being fully adopted in September 2023, we will be adopting the Pembrokeshire Agreed syllabus for RVE, written by Pembrokeshire County Council in collaboration with the Standing Advisory Council on Religious Education (SACRVE) (2022).